Just Another Corona Sunrise?

 The sky is no longer gray, but most days a dazzling blue.
 It feels like we are on the front steps of a new beginning.
 We are more than ready.
 But will things that felt normal in our pre-pandemic lives now feel strange?

 A group of moms of my son’s fraternity brothers has been hard at work planning an outdoor graduation celebration for the boys and their families.
 I am excited, yet at the same time, it’s hard to grasp how it will feel to participate in a large social gathering after a year of seeing only one or two close friends at a time.

 I recently ate dinner at a restaurant indoors for the first time in over a year and it felt strange.
 Even though I am vaccinated, I kept asking the server to please open the windows.
 Maybe it will take time to get used to things that were just part of our daily routine in the past?
 How will it feel to be in a crowded space?
 Or at a movie?
 Or to get dressed in something other than joggers and leggings?

 New York Times opinion columnist David Brooks wrote in this piece:

 “I’m also convinced that the second half of this year is going to be more fantastic than we can imagine right now.
-We are going to become hyper-appreciators, savoring every small pleasure, living in a thousand delicious moments, getting together with friends and strangers and seeing them with the joy of new and grateful eyes.”
+We are going to become hyper-appreciators, savoring every small pleasure, living in a thousand delicious moments, getting together with friends and strangers, and seeing them with the joy of new and grateful eyes.”

-I am excited for the new season.
+I am excited about the new season.
 Right now, I am happy with the small victories each day.
 I am looking forward to new beginnings.
 I may even start waking up earlier to catch the sunrise.